sawongam/CRUD-data-in-flutter/README.md

 ![Status](https://img.shields.io/badge/Status-Incomplete-orange.svg)
 ![Version](https://img.shields.io/badge/Version-2.0-blue.svg)

-A simple Flutter app that demonstrates CRUD (Create, Read, Update, Delete) operations using shared preferences.
-It allows users to perform basic data management tasks, such as adding, viewing, updating, and deleting data locally using shared preferences.
+A simple Flutter app that demonstrates CRUD (Create, Read, Update, Delete) operations using shared preferences and JSON.
+It allows users to perform basic data management tasks, such as adding, viewing, updating, and deleting data locally using shared preferences, and manage contacts by adding, viewing, updating, and deleting contact information using JSON.

 ## Features
 - Create: Add new data entries to the app.